 Made in the UK (Kind of)

 The main tarp material is imported prefabricated (silicone coated, edged and seam-sealed) from Geertop in Hong Kong (thus the "G" in G-Mod) along with stuff sacks.
-Stuff sack cord, tarp attachment material and attachment loop cord is all imported from Germany.
+Lightweight stuff sack cord, tarp attachment material and attachment loop cord is all imported from Germany.
 These are then stitched by a small textile company in the UK and we finish them off at Scramble by waterproofing the attachment point stitching using a combination of silicone and PU based sealants, then we add the attachment loops

 We chose 420D PU Coated Ripstop Cordura for the attachment points for its outstanding tear resistance.
 All 8 attachment points feature 1.5mm Dyneema / Polyester cord loops, which have a breaking strength of 125 kilos yet each 20cm loop weighs just 0.32g.
 At each corner we've provided an additional attachment option: 3mm high retraction elastic cord.
 This is substantially stronger and has much less give than traditional shock / bungee cord, and are there when you need to reduce the strain on ultralight tarp poles in high winds.
 Generally, the corners lowest / pegged to the ground are best attached / pegged down via the elastic 3mm cord.

 We decided on a wrap around / clamp design for the attachment points.
 Traditional attachment points generally have two parts: a reinforcement material onto which is stitched the attachment point.
 This means there are two points of failure the stitching of the reinforcement onto the tarp and the stitching of the attachment loop onto the reinforcement.
-The G-Mod 35's wrap-around design combines these two elements into one piece, reducing the failure points to one.
+The G-Mod's wrap-around design combines these two elements into one piece, reducing the failure points to one.
 In addition the Cordura attachment point is stitched onto itself essentially clamping the tarp.
 Further, this allows the user to use any number of materials for their own attachment loops (d-rings, clips, carabiners, other cord loops etc.).

 G-Mod Tarps will work with any poles but have been designed especially with the excellent DAC 9mm Featherlite NSL poles in mind.
 These are incredibly strong for their minimal weight.
 The 3 section pole (available here) stands 123cm tall and weighs just 70g.
-DAC provide an arch connector (13g) for these poles (its intended use is to join two NSL poles at a 140 degree angle) which makes an excellent attachment point for the G-Mod 35.
+DAC provide an arch connector (13g) for these poles (its intended use is to join two NSL poles at a 140 degree angle) which makes an excellent attachment point for the G-Mod 35 and 38.
 1.5mm Dyneema loops can easily thread through the slit (tested in winter with gloves) and be looped over its protrusion or clipped to a guyline.

 Attachment Loop Options: High Viz or Incognito Black

 At each corner there are two attachment options (mentioned above), 3mm high retraction elastic cord for use in high winds and 1.5mm Dyneema / Polyester cord for better stability / rigidity.
-The G-Mod tarps are availabke in two options.
+The G-Mod tarps are available in two options.
 The default is the high visability option, which features white elastic cord at two of the corners (black on the other two).
 In poor light it's not always easy to see which is the long side, so we've colour coded the elastic cord, grab the two corners with the white loops and you're holding the short side of the tarp.
 However, we know some people like to be a little more incognito, so we also offer the tarp with purely black loops (for both the 3mm elastic and the 1.5mm Dyneema).

 - Guy line cord: 1.5mm Dyneema / Polyester Cord (we use 2 x 2.5m with line loks and 1 x non-adjustable loop of 2 meters).